Sign Up Free

 Instead of an order book, a DEX uses liquidity pools.
 A liquidity pool is a smart contract holding reserves of two tokens (say, ETH and USDC).
 Users called liquidity providers (LPs) deposit equal values of both tokens into the pool.
 In return, they earn a share of the trading fees generated when other users swap between those two tokens.

 The price of a swap is determined by a mathematical formula, not by buy/sell orders.
 The most common formula is the constant product formula: x * y = k, where x and y are the quantities of the two tokens in the pool, and k is a constant.
 When you buy ETH from the pool, you add USDC and remove ETH.
 This changes the ratio, which changes the price.
 The more ETH you remove relative to the pool's total, the higher the price moves against you.
-This price impact is called slippage, and it's why large trades on small pools can get expensive fast.
+This price impact is called slippage, and it is why large trades on small pools can get expensive fast.

 No sign-up.
 No identity verification.
 No custody transfer.
 You connect your wallet, approve the contract to access your tokens, set your slippage tolerance (the maximum price movement you'll accept), and confirm the swap.
 The smart contract handles the rest.
 Gas fees are paid to the network for processing the transaction, and they fluctuate with network demand.